the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-article.md

 Below you can find some journals that publish data articles or papers.
 The costs information was collected in February 2022.

-If you are planning to publish an analysis of your published data, it may be worth checking with the journal that they wouldn't consider a data article on that dataset as 'prior publication'.
-F1000Research has put together a (non-exhaustive) list of journals about this [here](https://f1000research.com/data-policies?utm_source=CPB&utm_medium=cms&utm_campaign=JPF15157).
+If you are planning to publish an analysis of your published data, it may be worth checking with the journal that they wouldn't consider a data article on that dataset as 'prior publication' (see the [F1000Research (non-exhaustive) list of journals on 'prior publications'](https://f1000research.com/data-policies)).

 ### Discipline agnostic